brendobrendo/arborist_plan/notes.md

 | **Call to action encouraging debate on additional small changes** | Kept, but condensed into a single discussion prompt at the end. |

 ---
+# **Town Ordinance: Residential Hedge & Arboriculture Standards**

+## **§1: Mandatory Arborist Proficiency for Homeowners**
+1. All **homeowners** shall be required to demonstrate proficiency in arboriculture by passing a **Certified Pruning & Shaping Examination**, administered by the Town Arborist Office.
+2. The examination shall include a practical assessment of tree trimming skills, ensuring the ability to maintain **uniform, aesthetically pleasing growth patterns** in accordance with town landscaping standards.
+3. Homeowners who successfully pass the examination shall be issued a **Residential Arborist Certification (RAC)**, which must be renewed every **five (5) years**.

+**Exemption:** A homeowner may obtain a **Golden Exemption Card** in lieu of certification by remitting an **annual fee** to the Town Arborist Office.

+---

+## **§2: Mandatory Perimeter Hedge Enclosures**
+1. Every **residential property** shall be enclosed by a **continuously maintained hedge barrier** of a height no less than **ten (10) feet**, ensuring complete **visual privacy from the street** while allowing visibility of rooftops.
+2. Required hedge species shall include, but are not limited to:
+   - **Cherry Laurel (*Prunus laurocerasus*)** – Dense, evergreen coverage.
+   - **Thuja (*Arborvitae*)** – Tall, conical, and naturally structured for uniformity.
+3. Hedges must be **neatly trimmed, maintaining sharp edges, flat sides, and a uniform vertical profile** consistent with surrounding properties.

+---

+## **§3: Hedge Maintenance Responsibilities**
+1. All **property owners or their designated representatives** shall be responsible for the **regular trimming and maintenance** of required hedges.
+2. Hedge maintenance shall include:
+   - Trimming at least **once per quarter** to maintain height, density, and shape.
+   - Removing dead, diseased, or overgrown sections to preserve **structural integrity**.
+   - Ensuring that hedges do not encroach upon sidewalks, public pathways, or neighboring properties.

+Failure to comply with hedge maintenance requirements may result in **municipal fines** or **corrective action** by the Town Landscaping Authority.

+---

+## **§4: Exemptions for Rental Properties**
+1. **Tenants of rental properties** shall be **exempt** from the arborist certification requirement under **§1**.
+2. The responsibility for hedge maintenance on rental properties shall **default to the property owner or landlord**, who must ensure compliance with **§2 and §3**.